ʿApiru: The Sumerogram sa.gaz

 The Akkadian term Ḫabiru occasionally alternates with the Sumerograms sa.gaz.
 Akkadian dictionaries for Sumerograms added to sa.gaz the gloss ḫabatu "raider", which raised the suggestion to read the Sumerograms as this word.
-However, the Amarna letters attested the spelling sa ga.az, and letters from Ugarit attested the spelling sa.gaz, which points that these Sumerograms were read as written and did not function as ideograms.
+However, the Amarna letters attested the spelling sa ga.az, and letters from Ugarit attested the spelling sa.gaz, which suggests that these Sumerograms were read as written and did not function as ideograms.
 The only Akkadian word that fits such spelling is "šagašu" (barbarian), but an Akkadian gloss to an Akkadian word seems odd, and the meaning of šagašu doesn't fit the essence of the Ḫabiru.
 Therefore, the meaning of sa.gaz should probably be found in a West Semitic word such as Aramaic šgš, which means "muddy, restless", while the word ḫabatu should be interpreted as "nomad", which fits the meaning of the word Ḫabiru/ʿApiru.

 Hapiru, Habiru, and ʿApiru

 In the time of Rim-Sin I (1822 BCE to 1763 BCE), the Sumerians knew a group of Aramaean nomads living in southern Mesopotamia as sa.gaz, which meant "trespassers".
 The later Akkadians inherited the term, which was rendered as the calque Ḫabiru, properly ʿApiru.
 The term occurs in hundreds of 2nd millennium BCE documents covering a 600-year period from the 18th to the 12th centuries BCE and found at sites ranging from Egypt, Canaan and Syria, to Nuzi (Upper Mesopotamia near Kirkuk, northern Iraq) and Anatolia (now Turkey).